 food

-• No, the Japanese do not eat sushi everyday.
-The food is great.
+• the food is great.
 Eating a plate of slop under a roof can quickly hit $15 in the US but a decent meal here is around that much.
 Even zero-effort meals at Sukiya are cheap and not cripplingly comatose-inducing.
 The initial surprise in hearing that some people never cook is understandable now.
 The portions are tiny, best exemplified by the toddler-sized cereal boxes.
 I could inhale a bag of chips in japan.
+The quality of beef at normal supermarkets is staggering.
+Produce is also amazing, especially fruit.
+You also find some uncommon oddities from SE asia.

-• sweets
+sweets

 sweet things aren't that sweet.
 I went out for BBQ in the US and I was knocked catatonic by how sugary everything was.
 Even me who grew up destroying their insulin baseline with fundip and whoppers and candycorn and milkduds found it just too much.
-Good thing then that the japanese pride themselves on subtlety. goes back to the craftsmens traditition of subtle presentations, the vital bits being in the details.
+Good thing then that the japanese pride themselves on subtlety. goes back to the craftsmens tradition of subtle presentations, the vital bits being in the details.
 Sweets are refreshing, you could inhale cakes and pastries for hours without your liver bringing out the exit bag.
-Their use of dairy in sweets is also unparallelled.
+Their use of dairy in sweets is also unparalleled.
 While Japan doesn't have a flourishing craft cheese industry the cream and butter used in bread and sweets are delicious.

 poverty

 Cheap food won't always destroy your body.
 There's a universal presumption in the US that cheap food is bad for you, and the inverse is also true.
-It explains the comorbidity of obesity and poverty, the existence of food deserts, the incestuous relationship between the federal government and agribusineess.
+It explains the comorbidity of obesity and poverty, the existence of food deserts, the incestuous relationship between the federal government and agribusiness.
 In Japan especially inexpensive food doesn't have connotations of fast food, but central kitchens.
 Think sysco or school lunches.
 Vegetables are cheap without relying too much on underpaid transnational migrant labor.
 Poverty meals are interestingly soy-bean centric, from bean sprouts to natto to tofu.

 business

 pleasantries extends to (some)business.
 When out to buy green tea at a department store one of the Itoen employees referred me to their competitor across the floor.
-Unthinkable back home, they'd rather IRA the competition than squander margins.
+Unthinkable back home, they'd rather carbomb the competition than squander margins.

 privatization